 How to Get an ISRC Code

 If you need an ISRC code to release, the first way you can get your own ISRC is by contacting your national ISRC agency or the IFPI (International Federation of the Phonographic Industry), which is the international ISRC agency.
+In the United States, the US ISRC agency, operated by the RIAA, handles official registrations and maintains oversight of all codes assigned to sound recordings and music video recordings created within the country.
 These organizations allocate ISRC codes to rights holders, promote the usage of codes, and maintain the ISRC system.
 Simply call or email your respective national agency for guidance on obtaining your codes.
 If your country doesn't have a national ISRC agency, reach out to the IFPI directly.

 If you are in the United States, the US Recording Industry Association of America (RIAA) is the entity you need to contact.